Home icon

 • Too many structured activities.
 When their lives are overscheduled with activities, sports, and lessons, children do not have time to themselves and for unstructured play.

 • Too much screen time.
-When children watch too much television, their play too often mimics what they see on TV (or on the video or computer screen).
-TV watching, video games, and playing mobile apps also rob children of valuable time to play.
+When children watch too much television or movies, their play often mimics what they see on the screen.
+Time spent using devices would be better spent playing.

-If a child says, “I’m bored,” she may need more unstructured time for play.
+If a child says, “I’m bored,” they may need more unstructured time for play.

 About this resource